Nilpotent Symmetries of a 4D Model of the Hodge Theory: Augmented (Anti-)Chiral Superfield Formalism: Nilpotent (anti-)co-BRST Symmetries: Use of the Chiral and Anti-chiral Superfields and their Super-expansions

-The substitution of the above secondary fields into the chiral super-expansions (18) leads to the following explicit expansions of the superfields, namely;
+The substitution of the above secondary fields into the chiral super-expansions (18) leads to the following explicit expansions of the chiral superfields, namely;

 where the superscript $(ad)$ denotes the superfields that have been obtained after the application of the anti-CBRSTIRs (20) on the superfields.
 We note that we have already obtained the anti-co-BRST symmetry transformations of our present theory (cf. (3)).
-These transformations appear as the coefficients of the variable $\theta$ on the r.h.s. of (22).
+These transformations appear as the coefficients of the variable $\theta$ on the r.h.s. of (22) (i.e. the chiral expansions of the superfields).